 But a 529 plan isn’t limited to just college or trade school tuition fees.

-Thanks to the Tax Cuts and Jobs Act of 2017, families can also use a 529 plan to pay for up to $10,000 worth of tuition expenses per year at an elementary or secondary school.
-This includes public, private, and parochial schools.
+Thanks to the Tax Cuts and Jobs Act of 2017, families can also use a 529 to pay for up to $10,000 worth of tuition expenses per year per beneficiary at an elementary or secondary school.
+This includes public, private, and religious schools.
+The $10,000 limit will increase to $20,000 in 2026.

 Books and supplies

-If books and supplies are required to participate in a class, the full cost of those books and supplies is considered a qualified expense.
-This may include course textbooks, lab materials, safety equipment, or anything else mandatory for your coursework.
+If books and supplies are required for participation in a class, the full cost of those items is considered a qualified expense.
+This may include course textbooks, lab materials, safety equipment, or any other mandatory items required for your coursework.

-By contrast, you can’t claim books and supplies that aren’t required.
+By contrast, you can’t claim books and supplies that aren’t required as part of the class.

 Computers, software, and internet access

-You can use your 529 plan to purchase a computer, “peripheral equipment” (like a mouse or speakers), computer software, or internet access.
+You can use your 529 plan to purchase a computer, “peripheral equipment” (like a mouse or speakers), computer software, or internet access as required for attendance at a post-secondary college or other institution.

-According to the Internal Revenue Service (IRS), computers and internet access count as a qualified education expense as long as the beneficiary primarily uses that hardware (or internet access) while enrolled in an eligible institution.
+According to the Internal Revenue Service (IRS), computers and internet access are considered qualified education expenses as long as the beneficiary primarily uses that hardware (or internet access) while enrolled in an eligible institution.

-You can use a 529 plan to pay for qualified room and board expenses like rent, other housing costs, and meal plans.
-This applies to on-campus and off-campus room and board as long as you incurred the costs while the beneficiary was enrolled at school.
+You can use a 529 plan to pay for qualified room and board expenses, including on-campus housing, off-campus rent, and meal plans, as long as the beneficiary is enrolled at least half-time.

 Special needs equipment